RelBench v2: A Large-Scale Benchmark and Repository for Relational Data: Integrating External Benchmarks into

 \subsection{Temporal Graph Benchmark (TGB)}

 The Temporal Graph Benchmark (TGB) is a benchmark centered on learning from time-stamped event streams (temporal edges), with evaluation protocols that enforce strict chronological generalization.
 By translating TGB datasets into the \relbench database and task abstraction, we enable direct comparisons between (i) \emph{temporal GNN} baselines that operate on event streams and (ii) \emph{relational deep learning} baselines that operate on a multi-table schema with explicit primary/foreign key structure.
-Following the principle of normalization in database theory, we make the decision to translate each node and edge type into its own table.
+Following the principle of normalization in database theory, we translate each node and edge type into its own table.
 We focus on TGB datasets, excluding knowledge graphs that require additional adjustments, and naturally map the remaining datasets to relational event logs targeting the following downstream tasks: (i) Dynamic Link Property Prediction (\texttt{tgbl-*}), (ii) Dynamic Node Property Prediction (\texttt{tgbn-*}), and (iii) Temporal Heterogeneous Graph Link Prediction (\texttt{thgl-*}).

 The converted TGB datasets cover diverse domains and scales, from small bipartite interaction graphs to multi-relational, multi-entity temporal databases with tens of millions of events.
-The key outcome of the conversion is that each dataset becomes a \relbench \texttt{Database} (parquet tables plus schema metadata) together with temporal cutoffs and tasks, enabling training and evaluation under the same leakage-safe conventions used elsewhere in \relbench.
-The dataset statistics can be found in Table \ref{tab:stats_tgb_datasets}.
-Additional details about the \relbench TGB datasets and experiments can be found in App. \ref{sec:tgb_relbench}.
+Each dataset becomes a \relbench \texttt{Database} (parquet tables plus schema metadata) together with temporal cutoffs and tasks, enabling training and evaluation under the same leakage-safe conventions used elsewhere in \relbench.
+The dataset statistics can be found in Table~\ref{tab:stats_tgb_datasets}.
+Additional details about the \relbench TGB datasets and experiments can be found in App.~\ref{sec:tgb_relbench}.